SSWConsulting/SSW.Rules.Content/rules/package-audit-log/rule.md

 Markdown is an awesome way to structure and store the package audit log.
 Create a list following the below template:

 ```
-# Project Northwind Frontend (REACT)
+# Project Northwind Frontend (React)

 These are all the packages that have been added to the project (ordered by most recent).
-Note: Statistics like load time and bundle size can easily be found at [Bundlephobia](https://bundlephobia.com/)
+**Note:** Statistics like load time and bundle size can easily be found at [Bundlephobia](https://bundlephobia.com/)

 ## [font-awesome](https://www.npmjs.com/package/font-awesome)
-* Action: ✅Added
+* Action: ✅ Added
 * Actioned by: William Liebenberg
 * Approved by: No one available 😥
 * Why: Get pre-made icons in our app!

 ## [date-fns](https://www.npmjs.com/package/date-fns)
-* Action: ✅Added
+* Action: ✅ Added
 * Actioned by: Piers Sinclair
 * Approved by: Adam Cogan
 * Why: It's faster than moment

 ## [moment](https://www.npmjs.com/package/moment)
-* Action: ❌Removed
+* Action: ❌ Removed
 * Actioned by: Piers Sinclair
 * Approved by: William Liebenberg
 * Why: It's slower than date-fns

 ## [bootstrap](https://www.npmjs.com/package/bootstrap)
-* Action: ✅Added
+* Action: ✅ Added
 * Actioned by: Brady Stroud
 * Approved by: Piers Sinclair
 * Why: For pretty styling on the application